 - Fit questions.
 These are generic questions such as “Why consulting?” or “Why EY?”.

-We've written extensively about consulting fit / PEI questions in the past.
-But in summary here are the top 5 fit and PEI questions you should prepare for at EY-Parthenon, or other top consulting firms.
+Here are the top 5 fit and PEI questions you should prepare for at EY-Parthenon or other top consulting firms.

 Top 5 fit questions: